trys/utopia-core-scss/README.md

 All mixins/functions default `relativeTo` to `viewport` (`vi`), but can be overriden to `container` (`cqi`), or `viewport-width` (`vw`).

+All mixins/functions also default to a base unit of `0.0625rem` for pixel to relative unit conversions.
+Change this with the `baseUnit` if you have altered the root font size.
+For instance, setting the root font size to `62.5%` will, given default browser setting, set `1rem` to the equivalent of `10px`.
+To correct this in Utopia you will then have to set `baseUnit` to `0.1rem` (or whatever the relative size will result in `1px` size).

 ## Mixins

 ### `generateTypeScale()`